Veri-Q/Robustness/README.md

 ===
 Phython Toolbox for Robustness Verification of Quantum Classifiers

-This toolbox is implemented on Google’s TensorFlow Quantum and can verify the robustness of quantum machine learning algorithms with respect to a small disturbance of noises, derived from the surrounding environment.
+This toolbox is implemented on Python and can verify the robustness of quantum machine learning algorithms with respect to a small disturbance of noises, derived from the surrounding environment.

 ### Requirements
 ---